temporalio/documentation/docs/concepts/what-is-a-data-converter.md

 To use a custom Data Converter, provide it to:

-- The Client and Worker in the SDKs you use
+- The Client and Worker in the SDKs you use.
-- Temporal Web via [`tctl data-converter web`](/tctl/dataconverter/web) (for displaying decoded data in the Web UI)
+- Temporal Web via [`tctl data-converter web`](/tctl/dataconverter/web) (for displaying decoded data in the Web UI).
-- `tctl` via [`--data-converter-plugin`](/tctl/#--data-converter-plugin) (for displaying decoded headers in `tctl` output)
+- `tctl` via [`--data-converter-plugin`](/tctl/#--data-converter-plugin) (for displaying decoded headers in `tctl` output).

 Custom Data Converters are not applied to all data:

-- `searchAttributes` are always encoded with JSON
+- `searchAttributes` are always encoded with JSON.
-- Headers are not encoded by the SDK (the one exception will be—once implemented—the SDK [running OTel baggage through custom Codecs](https://github.com/temporalio/sdk-typescript/issues/514))
+- Headers are not encoded by the SDK (the one exception will be—once implemented—the SDK [running OTel baggage through custom Codecs](https://github.com/temporalio/sdk-typescript/issues/514)).

 ### Payload Codecs

 In [TypeScript](/typescript/data-converters#custom-data-converter) and [Go](https://pkg.go.dev/go.temporal.io/sdk/converter#PayloadCodec), data conversion happens in two stages:

-- First, a Payload Converter converts a value into a [`Payload`](https://github.com/temporalio/api/blob/2f980f7ce4349e808b16ec0f21e0fe675f79330f/temporal/api/common/v1/message.proto#L49)
+1. A Payload Converter converts a value into a [`Payload`](https://github.com/temporalio/api/blob/2f980f7ce4349e808b16ec0f21e0fe675f79330f/temporal/api/common/v1/message.proto#L49).
-- Then, a Payload Codec transforms an array of Payloads (for example, a list of Workflow arguments) into another array of Payloads
+2. A Payload Codec transforms an array of Payloads (for example, a list of Workflow arguments) into another array of Payloads.

 The Payload Codec is an optional step that happens between the wire and the Payload Converter: